 Their father, John Alfred Cliff, a widower at 63 was grieving and incapable of dealing with his rebellious younger daughter Margaret.
 He was living with his middle daughter Anna and her husband Joe Bissonnette.

 Oldest sister May who was living with her husband, Carl Smith and two children, Mary 3, and John Joseph under one year old were in Parker, KS.
 May and Carl offered to have Margaret come live with them.
-May probably felt her youngest sister would be a big help with the kids and at the same time she and Carl could provide parenting that her father could not.
-They also must have felt since Anna and Joe were providing for John it was their obligation to care for Margaret.
+May probably felt her youngest sister would be a big help with her two kids and at the same time she and Carl could provide parenting that their father could not.
+They also must have felt since Anna and Joe were providing for their father, John, it was their obligation to care for Margaret.

 On December 3, 1924 Margaret left Canada crossing into the USA at Port Huron, MI.
 She indicated in her documents she was bound for her sister's home in Parker, KS for an indefinite visit.
 Her father was her nearest living relative and he was living at Stanley House, Muskoka Ontario.
 She had $215 which would be equivalent to $2874 in 2012.